Eletson celebrates its' 50 year anniversary.

 Eletson takes delivery of its first 12,000 cbm LPG/LEG carrier, the ''Othoni'' from HMD.
 Two more sisterships the ''Astipalea'' and the ''Paros'' deliver before the end of the year.

 Eletson places a newbuilding order for four coated, ice class Aframax tankers at SWS, China for delivery in 2017-18.

-Eletson Gas places newbuilding orders, for two more 12,000 cbm LPG/LEG carriers and two 38,000 cbm fully refrigerated vessels with Hyundai Mipo Dockyard (HMD), South Korea.
-The ships will be delivered in second half of 2017.
+Eletson Gas places newbuilding orders, for four more 12,000 cbm LPG/LEG carriers with Hyundai Mipo Dockyard (HMD), South Korea.
+The ships will be delivered in 2018.

 Eletson completes sale of three 1995 built MRs and sells oldest tanker in the fleet, the 1992 built ''Velopoula''.
 All vessels ordered and operated by Eletson, are sold for further trading.

 Eletson acquires three LR1 tankers, built 2004 in HHI and Samsung South Korea.

 Eletson returns to the US High Yield Bond market and issues $300 million worth of notes maturing in 2022.
 Eletson Gas acquires a 2003 built 20,500 cbm semi ref LPG carrier, the "Mathraki".
 Eletson Gas places newbuilding orders, for two more 12,000 cbm and two 38,000 cbm ethylene-capable semi refrigerated vessels with Hyundai Mipo Dockyard (HMD), South Korea and Sinopacific, China respectively.
 Eletson announces the formation of Eletson Gas, a joint venture with the Blackstone group.
 Eletson Corporation provides the technical management of the Eletson Gas fleet.